 Select a Category then Double click on an image

-2 - cups cream or half-and-half
+2 cups cream or half and half

-1 - vanilla bean, split lengthwise or 1 teaspoon vanilla extract
+1 vanilla bean, split lengthwise OR 1 tsp vanilla extract

-5 - egg yolks
+5 egg yolks (large eggs)

-½ - cup sugar
+1/2 cup sugar

-Preheat the oven in the Convection Steam Mode 220 degrees.
+Heat the Steam oven in the Convection Steam Mode at 220F (104C)

-Combine the cream vanilla bean and salt in a heavy pan and cook over low heat until hot.
-Remove from the heat and let it sit for a few minutes before discarding the vanilla bean.
+Combine the cream, vanilla bean and salt in a heavy pan and cook over low heat until hot.
+Remove from the heat and let it steep for a few minutes before discarding the vanilla bean.

 Beat the egg yolks and sugar together until light.
-Stir a quarter of the cream into this mixture then pour sugar-egg mixture into the cream and stir.
+Stir a quarter of the cream into the mixture then pour the sugar-egg mixture into the cream and stir.

-Place 5 or 6 small ramekins in the perforated pan and fill each one with the mixture.
+Place 6, 4-oz ramekins in the Steam oven perforated pan or onto a rimmed baking sheet and fill each one with the prepared custard.
 Slide the pan into the oven and cook for 40 - 50 minutes until the custards are set.
-Cool the custards and refrigerate for at least 6 hours prior to serving.
+Cool the custards before refrigerating for at least 6 hours prior to serving.

-To caramelize the sugar begin by adjusting the top rack in your Convection oven so that the ramekins will be 2 - 3 “ from the top heating element.
+Adjust the top rack in the oven so the ramekins will sit 2 - 3" below the heating element.

-Preheat the oven in the Broil Mode, Medium or 450 degrees for about 5 minutes.
-Place the ramekins on a rimmed baking sheet and sprinkle a teaspoon of sugar over each custard in a thin layer and cook until the sugar melts or browns, about 5 minutes.
+Place the ramekins on a rimmed baking sheet and sprinkle a teaspoon of sugar in a thin layer over each ramekin.
+Slide into the oven and cook for about 5 minutes until the sugar melts.